pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 repository instead of using the [controller](about.hbs.md#nsp-controller).
 You can use different GitOps tools to override the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) in the tap-namespace-provisioning namespace.
-If the [controller](about.hbs.md#nsp-controller) is installed as part of the package, when it reconciles, it will remove all namespaces that are not properly labeled with the [`namespace_selector`](install.hbs.md#customized-install) specified in the tap values (Default label selector is **`apps.tanzu.vmware.com/tap-ns=""`**).
+If the [controller](about.hbs.md#nsp-controller) is installed as part of the package, when it reconciles, it removes all namespaces that are not properly labeled with the [`namespace_selector`](install.hbs.md#customized-install) specified in the tap values (Default label selector is **`apps.tanzu.vmware.com/tap-ns=""`**).